raintan/store-locator-by-donde/readme.txt

 * Create appointment bookings for your service
 * Directions with tap for each location
-* Click to call via. local phone numbers
+* Click to call via local phone numbers
 * Custom details specific to each location

 = Advanced Plans =